Green Cutlets - Lentil Patties With Greens

 Greens spinach in a bowl

-That is when this recipe caught my eyes from Mallika Badrinath’s – Snacks special.
-I have always made cutlets with vegetables, but cutlets using channa dal was new to me.
+That is when this recipe caught my eye from Mallika Badrinath's - Snacks special.
+I have always made cutlets with vegetables, but cutlets using channa dal were new to me.
 The ingredients that I am working with today are channa dal (Bengal gram dal) and greens (spinach).

 Preparation time - 10 mins